Dripdrop12/ipardalis/content/blog/chameleon-breeder-scorecard/index.md

 # Chameleon Breeding Statistics

-This is an article which dynamically pulls all our website data and shares it in figures and statistics about our chameleon breeding project.
-You can download it for yourself (below)!
-We are the first, and only, Panther Chameleon (Furcifer pardalis) breeder to track nearly a decade of our statistics and make them available to the public, free of charge.
+This article dynamically pulls our chameleon breeding data, updating the tables, figures and statistics every time we make a change to our website.
+It is a live view of how things are going for us as well as a record of the past.
+We are the first, and only, Panther Chameleon (Furcifer pardalis) breeder to track nearly a decade of statistics working with the species and make them available to the public, free of charge.
 <p>
 <a class="btn btn-template-main" href="https://ipardalis.com/data.csv">Download Chameleon Breeding Data <i class="fas fa-download"></i></a>
 </p>

 > We'll be adding visualizations over the coming weeks, so feel free to reach out if you have ideas and we would be happy to hear from you :)

-### Totals
+## Totals

 **Dams**: 49
 **Sires**: 26